Ashfield District Council issues two types of annual vehicle licences:

 If you wish to change the vehicle that is currently licensed the replacement vehicle must be less than 5 years of age at the time that you submit your application to the Licensing Team.
 The procedure to be followed can be found within the Vehicle Application Pack.
 In effect it is the same procedure as that for a New Vehicle Application.

 Transferring the Ownership of a Licensed Vehicle

 If you sell a licensed vehicle you must inform the Licensing Team in writing that you have done so (including to whom, when, and details of the licence number, and the make and model of the vehicle).
-If you purchase a vehicle that is already licensed, you must complete a “Transfer of Ownership” application and submit your application by way of a pre-booked appointment with the Licensing Officer within 14 days of you purchasing the vehicle.
+If you purchase a vehicle that is already licensed, you must complete a “Transfer of Ownership” application and submit your application by way of a pre-booked Virtual Appointment with the Licensing Officer within 14 days of you purchasing the vehicle.

-The procedure for a “Transfer of Ownership” can be found within the Application Pack.
+The procedure for a “Transfer of Ownership” can be found within the Vehicle Application Pack.
 There is no separate charge for a Transfer of Ownership application.

 Loss of Licence Plate

 If for any reason you lose the licence plate, you must contact the Licensing Team immediately to arrange and pay for a replacement plate, which will be posted to you.
 The cost of a replacement plate is £29.00.
 If you also need a replacement "plate holder bracket" these can be obtained from the Motor Transport Department and currently cost £10.00.

 The Licensing Team regularly carries out compliance checks of drivers and vehicles.
 Our objectives are to ensure that the fleet of vehicles presented to the public promotes a positive image of the Ashfield District, and that the vehicles are safe for the public to travel in.
 Vehicle Licence holders are expected to maintain their vehicles to an exceptional standard at all times (both visually and mechanically).